 When you see jars of ‘red pesto’ at the store, 9/10 it’s sun dried tomato pesto.
 Before we get started, if you haven’t already do check out my homemade sun dried tomato pesto if you fancy a homemade version.
-Alternatively you could use a different type of pesto, such as basil pesto.
-Either way you can still use the same toppings and exactly the same method for this recipe.
+Alternatively, you could use a store-bought sun dried tomato pesto.
+Either way, you can still use the same toppings and exactly the same method for this recipe.

 Whatever pesto you use, one of the most common issues when making pasta is the pesto drying out and going greasy.